rstolpe/PowerShell-Scripts/Windows/Find-NeededModules.md

 ﻿# Find-NeededModules
 This function are making sure that the needed modules are installed, up to date and imported.
-Add the modules that you want to include in the $NeededModules array.

 ### This script will do the following
 - Checks so TLS 1.2 are used by PowerShell